Chikura Fishing Port at Boso Peninsula

 google map Ohara Fishing Port →Chikura Fishing Port 2015

-Katuura Port→Chikura Fishing Port2009
+google map Katuura Port→Chikura Fishing Port2009

 google map Chikura Fishing Port→Funagata Fishing Port 2009